Zukertort Opening: Nf6

 History and Notable Players

 It arises from the Zukertort Opening.
-Among the most prolific practitioners on the White side are Ulf Andersson (431 games), Aleksander Wojtkiewicz (363 games), Rafael A Vaganian (329 games).
-On the Black side, notable exponents include Ivan Farago (188 games), Anatoly Karpov (149 games), Oleg M Romanishin (148 games).
+On the White side, Ulf Andersson (431 games), Aleksander Wojtkiewicz (363 games), Rafael A Vaganian (329 games) top the database.
+Notable Black exponents: Ivan Farago (188 games), Anatoly Karpov (149 games), Oleg M Romanishin (148 games).

 Practice on Chessiverse